 The normal organizational structure and its associated processes are well suited for day-to-day operations.
 However, it may not be an ideal structure for emergency management.
 Everyday decision-making at the organizational level is typically conducted with deliberate, time-consuming methods such as scheduled committee meetings, executive deliberations, and board meetings.
 Reflecting our chain-of-command, the senior authority on duty at the time of the emergency is responsible for activation of our EOP.
 Once the EOP is activated, our leadership structure may switch to the emergency management system, called the Incident Command System (ICS).

-This ICS emergency management system (adapted to nursing homes as the Nursing Home Incident Command System, NHICS) is threaded through our EOP, but the day-to-day management system does not “go away” during emergencies.
+This ICS emergency management system (adapted to Long Term Care facility such as IDD Group homes as the FacilityLong Term Care Incident Command System, LTCICS) is threaded through our EOP, but the day-to-day management system does not “go away” during emergencies.
 Instead, the emergency management organization forms a “parallel structure” to the existing management team.
-The head of the emergency management system (called the “Incident Commander” or IC) reports to the facility CEO/Chief Administrator.
+The head of the emergency management system (called the “Incident Commander” or IC) reports to the facility CEO/President/CCO/COO.
 See Figure 2 (page 25) which shows the relationship between day-to-day management and incident management.

 <Insert Facility Organization Chart on this page>